 - Top vie most popular posts of the month

 Create a reporting spreadsheet to be updated each month.
-Over time, you’ll start to see patterns emerge that will dictate your strategy and help you be more successful.
+Over time, you’ll start to see patterns emerge that will dictate your social strategy and help you be more successful.

 It’s time to get going on Instagram